Visit your favourite destinations |

 137. Rufous-tailed Jacamar Galbula ruficauda, LS, CA

-138. White-whiskered Puffbird Malacoptila panamensis, CA with army
+138. White-whiskered Puffbird Malacoptila panamensis, CA with army ants

 139. White-fronted Nunbird Monasa morphoeus, two THS